CKs-Technology-News/PrivacyTools/README.md

 - [Ampache](http://ampache.org/) – Open-source and self-hosted web based media manager and media server.
 API available to allow usage on various platforms.
 On-the-fly transcoding available.
 Supports both music and video.
 - [BlackHole](https://github.com/Sangwan5688/BlackHole) – A Music Player App made with Flutter.
 - [Funkwhale](https://funkwhale.audio/) – Self-hosted, decentralized music service.
 Provide your own audio.
-- [KooZic](https://koozic.net/) – KooZic is an open-source music streaming service that you install on your server!
-Based on Odoo.
+- [KooZic](https://koozic.net/) – KooZic is an open-source music streaming service that you install on your server, it is Based on Odoo.
 - [Maloja](https://github.com/krateng/maloja) – Simple self-hosted music scrobble database to create personal listening statistics.
 No recommendations, no social network, no nonsense.
 - [Pulse Music](https://f-droid.org/en/packages/com.hardcodecoder.pulsemusic/) – An offline music player app, with modern UI and powerful features that does not depend on Google Play Services.